 Maldives Customs joined the World Customs Organization on 8th September 1995, when it became its 139th Member, during Minister of state Mr. Manikfan's tenure as Head of Customs.
 The name of Maldives Customs was re-named Maldives Customs Service on 11th November 1998.

-The Maldives Customs Service is currently lead by Commissioner General of Customs, Mr. Ahmed Numan.
+The Maldives Customs Service is currently lead by Acting Head, Deputy Commissioner of Customs, Mr. Abdulla Shareef.